irony/opsworks-cookbooks/README.md

           "db_dir" : "/data/redis"
         },
     }

+## TODO:
+* Describe Redis in readme
+* Describe how to speed up load time with custom AMI's
+* Get tests to work

+## About me
+Christian Landgren, working at [Iteam](http://iteam.se).
+Have been building Node projects since 2010, Javascript projects since 2000.

 See also <https://aws.amazon.com/opsworks/>

 LICENSE: Unless otherwise stated, cookbooks/recipes originated by Amazon Web Services are licensed under the [Apache 2.0 license](http://aws.amazon.com/apache2.0/).
 See the LICENSE file.
 Some files